David-OConnor/pyflow/README.md

 Perhaps this can be sorted around through behind-the-scenes renaming and import-line edits, but for now may result in unresolvable trees.

+When a dependency is removed from `pyproject.toml`, it, and its subdependencies not also required by other packages are removed from the `__pypackages__` folder.

 ## Why?
 Using a Python installation directly when installing dependencies can become messy.
 If using a system-level Python, which is ubiqutious in Linux, altering dependencies